Free Online Wedding Dance Lessons

 7- Basics - Wedding Dance - Demo

-It's also good to know that, once you master these basics, you can dance.
+It's also good to know that, once you master these basics, you can dance with confidence.
 So even if you were to draw a blank on the day and forget your choreography, you can still dance and look a hundred times better than if you had not prepared!
+The foundation you've established will provide you with the poise and rhythm to move gracefully on the dance floor.

 So, let's define a pattern again as it's a concept that often leads to confusion.